6 Steps for Students Filling Out the FAFSA® Form

 This section will ask questions about your and your parents’ background.
 Some of these questions will help determine how much federal student aid you may be eligible to receive.

 You’ll be asked about your sex, race, and ethnicity.
-If you prefer not to answer these questions, you can select “Prefer not to answer.”
 Your answers here won’t affect your eligibility for federal student aid, be used in any calculations, or be shared with any schools that you list on your FAFSA form.
 They are used for research purposes only.

 Next, you’ll be asked about your citizenship status.
 You must be a citizen or eligible noncitizen to receive federal student aid.